 The evolution of 3D droplets is qualitatively analogous to the 2D case, while being significantly affected by the lateral flow.
-At early times, the contact line of the droplet on the hydrophilic region advances linearly in $x$-direction, and expands according to a power law $t^{1/2}$ in $y$-direction.
-Different from 2D droplets, the lateral wetting flow in the hydrophilic region causes a non-monotonic variation of the droplet length and complicated formation of the pinned contact line.
-When most of the liquid has reached the hydrophilic region, the droplet length decreases and a portion of contact line is pinned at the wettability border.
+When $K_0=1$, the contact line of the droplet on the more hydrophilic region advances linearly in the $x$-direction, and expands according to a power law $t^{1/2}$ in the $y$-direction at early times.
+Different from 2D droplets, the lateral wetting flow in the more hydrophilic region causes a non-monotonic variation of the droplet length and complicated formation of the pinned contact line.
+When most of the liquid has reached the more hydrophilic region, the droplet length decreases and a portion of contact line is pinned at the wettability border.
 The presence of the pinned contact line results in the asymmetric spreading of the droplet, which eventually detaches from the border and approaches a new equilibrium state.
 An overshoot of the droplet width occurs due to the lateral wetting flow.